 “Accessibility” is the inclusive practice of designing so people with disabilities can engage equitably.
-That’s a large slice of the population: according to Census Bureau data, nearly 30% of people in the United States and about one in 6 worldwide have a disability.
+According to Census Bureau data, nearly 30 percent of people in the United States and about one in six worldwide have a disability.

-As a public institution, the University of Michigan must comply with the accessibility standards set by WCAG 2.0 (Web Content Accessibility Guidelines).
-But making content accessible is also an essential part of our culture of inclusion at U-M, and another example of our commitment to diversity, equity and inclusion.
+As a public institution, the University of Michigan must comply with the accessibility standards set by WCAG 2.1 (Web Content Accessibility Guidelines).
+Even more importantly, making content accessible is an essential part of our culture of inclusion at U-M, and another example of our commitment to diversity, equity and inclusion.

 Most people think of websites when they think of accessibility.
-But printed materials should also be accessible.
+However, we believe printed materials should also be created with accessibility in mind.
 And there are things U-M communicators can and should be doing to achieve that objective.
-Since the ADA does not yet provide guidance about print, the guidelines below are U-M accessibility and design experts’ best-practice recommendations.
+Since the ADA does not yet provide guidance about print, the recommendations below are based on the best practices of U-M accessibility and design experts.

 Overall, we aim to create attractive, legible and readable materials to engage the widest range of users.
-This means considering accessibility before, and during, the design process and being open to requests for alternative versions.
+This means considering accessibility throughout the design process and being open to requests for alternative versions.

 The best way to ensure accessible print materials is to offer alternate modalities — electronic files, audio versions, Braille, large-print or alternate-contrast versions (such as low-contrast versions or reverse-contrast type versions) — and advertise the availability of those alternatives.